TheFoundryVisionmongers/nuke-ML-server/Models/trainingTemplateTF/README.md

-# Training Template: Train and infer models in the nuke-ML-server
+# Training Template: Train and Infer Models in the nuke-ML-server

 The TrainingTemplateTF model is a training template written in Tensorflow.
 It aims at quickly enabling image-to-image training using a multi-scale encoder-decoder model.
 When trained, the model can be tested and used directly in Nuke through the nuke-ML-server.

-For instance, if you have a set of noisy / clear image pairs and would like to train a model to be able to denoise an image, you simply need to fill in your data in the TrainingTemplateTF/data and start the training with one command line.
+For instance, if you have a set of noisy / clear image pairs and would like to train a model to be able to denoise an image, you simply need to fill in your data in the `TrainingTemplateTF/data` and start the training with one command line.
 You can monitor the training using Tensorboard and eventually test the trained model on live images in Nuke.

 This page contains instructions on how to use this training template.
 The training happens in the Docker container, while the inference is done through the MLClient plugin.